Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Experimental Setup

-In order to define a simple binary classification task, we leave out a small number of characters (such as 'musicos' or 'coro' (\textit{musicians, choir})) which do not have a defined gender in the corpus.
-After also removing minor characters who speak less than 30 words --- presumably not enough for reliable classification --- we are left with a total of 1515 characters (1021 = Male, 494 = Female): We have roughly a 2:1 male--female character ratio.
-Males speak a mean of 1219 tokens (min = 31, max = 7166) and females on average 1130 tokens (min = 32, max = 5388).
+In order to define a simple binary classification task, we leave out a small number of characters who do not have a defined gender in the corpus, typically collectives (such as ``musicos’’ or ``coro’’ (\textit{musicians, choir}).
+After also removing minor characters who speak less than 30 words -- presumably not enough for reliable classification -- we are left with a total of 1,515 characters (1,021 = Male, 494 = Female): We have roughly a 2:1 male/female character ratio.
+Males speak a mean of 1,219 tokens (min = 31, max = 7,166) and females on average 1,130 tokens (min = 32, max = 5,388).
 On this basis, we assume that text length is not a major confounding variable for the male/female distinction.

-We create an 80\%/10\%/10\% train/test/validation split at the character level, ensuring that each character occurs only n in one of the partitions (1207/152/152 characters).
-Since we only provide the character speech to the classifier, this means that the test and validation partitions are essentially unseen.
+We create an 80\%/10\%/10\% train/test/validation split at the character level, ensuring that each character occurs only in one of the partitions (1,207/152/152 characters).
+Since we only provide the character speech to the classifier, this means that the test and validation partitions are unseen.

-\paragraph{Preprocessing.} To avoid the lexical overfitting problem discussed above, we masked all names of characters that appear in the plays, there were 751 unique names masked with the (pseudo-)token [NAME].
-We also masked all tokens that appeared in only one play with a [MASK] token.
-We also considered removing signals of grammatical gender such as self-predications of the speaker with gender-specific nouns or gendered adjective endings.
-However, automating such a filter would require some amount of semantic analysis to recognize which predicative constructions apply to the speaker themselves, arguably a non-trivial process that runs the risk of introducing inconsistencies.
+\paragraph{Preprocessing.} To avoid the lexical overfitting problem discussed above, we mask all names of characters that appear in the plays (751 unique names) with the token `[NAME]’.
+We also mask all tokens that appeared in only one play with a `[MASK]’ token.
+We also considered removing signals of grammatical gender such as self-predications of the speaker with gender-specific nouns or gendered suffixes (such as ``desesperada’’ above).
+However, automating such a filter would require substantial linguistic analysis to recognize which predications apply to the speaker themselves, arguably a non-trivial process that runs the risk of introducing inconsistencies.
 Also, these cases appear sufficiently rarely in the corpus to not have a major effect, as we demonstrate below.